AOsman29/AOsman29/README.md

 ### Hi there 👋, I'm Abdalla Osman

 <!-- Next is my categories on who I want to be introduced as -->
-### Full-stack Software Engineer, FURI Researcher @Arizona State University, Algo Enthusiast
+### Full-stack Software Engineer @Arizona State University, Algo Enthusiast
 <!--Next section is the things I'm good at-->
 <a href="https://gcc.gnu.org/">
 <picture>